mrossini-ethz/camera-calibration-pvr/README.md

 5. At the bottom of the window, chose *Install From File*.
 6. Select the file `camera-calibration-pvr.py` from the directory into which you cloned/extracted the repository.
 7. Activate the checkbox for the plugin that you will now find in the list.
+8. From startup the panel is located in the TOOLS panel, you can change this in the preference in the addon panel.

 ![Screenshot Installation](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/ui1.png "Screenshot Installation")